Can I Sue for Asbestos Exposure?

 Our Results

-Sieben Polk Law Firm is Minnesota’s only law firm that handles asbestos and mesothelioma cases.
+Sieben Polk P.A. is Minnesota’s only law firm that handles asbestos and mesothelioma cases.
 Our team of skilled lawyers has recovered more than $840 million for our clients.

 Some of our most noteworthy settlements and verdicts include: